 ii.
 Reduction of time and cost

 Trading through human resources is expensive and tedious.
 TWAP, therefore, is important in that it is self-monitoring and traders do not have to make frequent follow up checks on the stocks.
 The system saves money and time that can be invested in other trading avenues to increase profits.
 TWAP is available and ready to function for 24 hours, seven days a week, contrary to humans who must take a break.

 Consideration to make in using TWAP

 To make the most out of TWAP, it is advised that the order is staggered unevenly, as in the example used earlier above.
 Dividing the order evenly can lead to other predatory algorithms or other traders reading through the strategy and “gaming” you.
-In addition, use varying percentage and even the time accorded from a day to day basis.
-For example, if you use a 25% for 2 hrs, 45% for 2 hrs, 25% for 2 hrs, and 5% for 2 hrs today, tomorrow you can use a 15% for 1hr, 30% for 1hr, 25% for 1hr, 20% for 1 hr, and 10% for the last hr.
+In addition, use varying percentages and even the time accorded from a day to day basis.
+For example, if you use a 25% for 2 hrs, 45% for 2 hrs, 25% for 2 hrs, and 5% for 2 hrs, and 5 .
+Tomorrow, you can use a 15% for 1hr, 30% for 1hr, 25% for 1hr, 20% for 1 hr, and 10% for the last hr.

 When using TWAP for online trading, it is important to choose the stock wisely.
 Experts recommend that the stocks chosen should be easy to locate .
-Hard to find stocks are too complicated and waste vital time.
-The best stocks are those that you as a trader will make a determination by only looking.
+It's hard to find stocks that are too complicated and waste vital time.
+The best stocks are those that you, as a trader, will make a determination by only looking.
 Additionally, the choice stocks are those with an average price from the time of starting trade to when the markets close.

 Finally, because TWAP can generate quite a substantial amount of income within a very short period of time, it is important that you make your call very fast.
 Additionally, have insight on the market, be accurate, and be aware of predatory investors and possible cyber-attacks.